gallochris/writing/writing-hugo/content/posts/2022-06-11-learning-wth-goals.md

 I tried finishing [The Build Trap](https://www.amazon.com/Escaping-Build-Trap-Effective-Management/), a book about product management.
 A lot of interesting concepts, but it was exhausting to read after being overwhelmed from a work day.
 I found myself not wanting to read _about work_ when _not working_.
 I really lacked motivation and just stopped reading the book.

 I like documentaries, biographies, and history.
 I like the truth.
 I like reading about how accomplished people are simply just human beings with flaws like all of us.
-Dilla Time was a great book because it incorporated almost all of those things, and it reminded me of music I first listend to years ago.
+Dilla Time was a great book because it incorporated almost all of those things, and it reminded me of music I first listened to years ago.

 I may experiment with listening to audio books as an alternative way to reach this goal.